 The FAANG is a modified FANG that contains Facebook (FB), Amazon (AMZN), Apple (NASDAQ: AAPL), Netflix (NFLX), and Alphabet (GOOG).
-They add Apple (AAPL) to the FAANG because it pays a dividend.
+They add Apple (AAPL) to the FAANG because it pays dividends.

 Financing Cash Flow

-Financing Cash Flow, or cash from financing flow, measures the amount of money a company makes from financing activities.
+Financing Cash Flow, or cash from financing flow, measures the money a company makes from financing activities.
 Financing activities can include borrowing and selling debt.
-Examining the Financing Cash Flow can tell you how much money a company is borrowing.
+Examining the Financing Cash Flow can tell you how much money a company borrows.
 A high Financing Cash Flow is a sign a company is borrowing money to finance its operations.
 Financing Cash Flow can be an important measure of a company’s health.

-Float is defined as the number of shares available to the public for trading.
+Float is the number of shares available to the public for trading.
 A low float stock is a stock that has a small float, which can be as low as 10 million shares.
-This means that there are fewer shares available for trading and that it can be more difficult to buy or sell the stock.
+This means fewer shares are available for trading, and buying or selling the stock can be more difficult.

 Finding the stock float is important because it can show you the company’s ownership structure.
 Large numbers of shares outstanding that are not trading in the market can indicate an outside owner or shares in the hands of insiders.